beibel/marketing-cloud-php-sdk/README.md

 See "Exceptions handling" for more information.
 <br/>
 >Note:
->Marketing Cloud API uses two types of object's identifiers:
+>Marketing Cloud API uses two types of objects identifiers:
 >- Legacy identifier (ID, int).
 >- Actual identifier (ObjectID, string).
 >
->Official documentation doesn't provides information about the identifier type that is used for each object.
+>Official documentation doesn't provide information about the identifier type that is used for each object.
 >
 >Create method automatically returns correct identifier.
 >